Macquarie triple junction: Studies of the Macquarie triple junction

+Southeast Indian Ridge segments which by 2017 had confirmed the recent existence of a Macquire microplate.
+In 2017 and 2019 R/V Explora and R/V Laura Bassi undertook multibeam and magnetic surveys focused on the three plate boundaries meeting at the Macquarie triple junction.

 Overview of relevant plate boundaries

-Indo-Australian Plate and Antarctic Plate boundary
+Australian plate and Antarctic plate boundary

-The Indo-Australian Plate and Antarctic Plate Boundary is an active divergent boundary known as the Southeast Indian Ridge.
+The Australian plate (or Indo-Australian plate) and Antarctic plate boundary is an active divergent boundary known as the Southeast Indian Ridge.
 The Southeast Indian Ridge ranges approximately 2000 kilometers across the southern region of the Indian Ocean.
 The Southeast Indian Ridge has a complex driving force which is due to the interaction of the Amsterdam-St. Paul Plateau, a developed hot spot in the western portion of the Southeast Indian Ridge, and the mid-oceanic ridge (MOR).
 The Amsterdam-St. Paul Plateau along with the Southeast Indian Ridge produce new oceanic crust further separating the Indo-Australian and Antarctic plates at an intermediate tectonic rate of 65 mm/yr.

-Pacific Plate and Antarctic Plate boundary
+Pacific plate and Antarctic plate boundary

-The Pacific-Antarctic Plate Boundary is another active divergent boundary known as the Pacific-Antarctic Ridge(PAR).
-The Pacific-Antarctic Ridge is the southwest region of the East Pacific Rise, the mid-oceanic ridge located at the base of the Pacific Ocean.
+The Pacific–Antarctic plate boundary is another active divergent boundary known as the Pacific–Antarctic Ridge (PAR).
+The Pacific–Antarctic Ridge is the southwest region of the East Pacific Rise, the mid-oceanic ridge located at the base of the Pacific Ocean.
 The PAR is divergent boundary driven by the interaction of a MOR and deep mantle plumes located in the eastern portion of the East Pacific Rise.
-These deep mantle plumes however, have given the Pacific Plate a left lateral force vector creating a transform boundary in the western Pacific-Antarctic Plate Boundary in the vicinity of the Macquarie Triple Junction, forming the Emerald Fracture Zone.
+These deep mantle plumes however, have given the Pacific plate a left lateral force vector creating a transform boundary in the western Pacific–Antarctic plate boundary in the vicinity of the Macquarie triple junction, forming the Emerald Fracture Zone.